GEHA Home Health Care in SW Fort Worth/Burleson, TX

 - Fall recovery and fall prevention programs

-If your family member has recently been hospitalized at Lake Granbury Medical Center or Huguley Medical Center and their physician has recommended continued skilled care at home, there is a strong likelihood that GEHA will authorize the services needed.
-Our clinical team is experienced in working through the documentation process efficiently so families are not left waiting.
+If your family member was recently hospitalized at Lake Granbury Medical Center or Baylor Scott & White Medical Center Hillcrest and their physician has recommended continued skilled care at home, there is a strong likelihood that GEHA will authorize the services needed.
+Our clinical team is experienced in preparing documentation efficiently so families are not left waiting.

-What to Expect When Home Health Care Begins
+What to Expect When GEHA Home Health Care Begins

-Many families have never worked with a home health agency before, and the process can feel unfamiliar.
-Here is what the process looks like for GEHA members who choose BrightStar Care of Burleson:
+Many families have never worked with a home health agency before.
+Here is exactly what to expect when you choose BrightStar Care of Burleson for GEHA-covered care:

-- Initial phone consultation: You call us at (817) 887-9919 or submit a contact request.
-We discuss your family member's needs, confirm GEHA coverage details, and explain next steps.
+- Initial phone consultation: You call us or submit a contact request.
+We discuss your family member's needs, confirm GEHA coverage details, and explain next steps clearly.

 - Insurance verification: We verify your family member's GEHA plan, benefits, and authorization requirements at no cost to you.

-- In-home assessment: Our RN Director of Nursing visits your family member at home — in Burleson, Rendon, Hidden Creek, or wherever they reside in our service area — to conduct a comprehensive clinical assessment and build a personalized care plan.
+- In-home assessment: Our RN Director of Nursing visits your family member at home — in Hidden Creek, Briar Meadow, Rendon, or anywhere in our service area — to conduct a comprehensive clinical assessment and build a personalized care plan.

 - Authorization and scheduling: We handle the GEHA prior authorization process, coordinate with the treating physician, and schedule the care team once authorization is confirmed.